E-commerce returns are costly. They cost you sales, expenses of shipping and handling, and may even cost you a customer.

-In this post we feature insight from several industry experts who bring a unique perspective on the environmental impact of ecommerce returns:
+In this post, we feature insight from several industry experts who bring a unique perspective on the environmental impact of e-commerce returns:

 Recently, our team had a conversation with Nick Cook, Marketing & Partnerships Lead at Verbal+Visual.
-He affirmed the ramifications of ecommerce on the planet, and highlighted the role of environmental responsibility in the customer relationship.
+He affirmed the ramifications of e-commerce on the planet and highlighted the role of environmental responsibility in the customer relationship.

-Returns in Ecommerce
+Returns in E-commerce

-Ecommerce, particularly returns, cause harm to the environment through scrapped products, packaging waste, and shipping emissions.
+Returns cause harm to the environment through scrapped products, packaging waste, and shipping emissions.

-But, there is a lot we can do to lessen the impact.
+But there’s a lot we can do to lessen the impact.

-How Can We Reduce the Impact of Ecommerce Returns on Our Environment?
+How Can We Reduce the Impact of E-commerce Returns on Our Environment?

 Step #1: Supply Chain

 Every journey begins with a single step.
-A good place to start is by evaluating your supply chain – both the forward supply chain and the reverse chain.
+A good place to start is evaluating your supply chain – both the forward supply chain and the reverse chain.
 Transparency, communication, and measurable accountability are key to driving improvements.

-This limits the amount of returns that are ultimately shipped back to a fulfillment center and restocked or discarded, all of which reduces the overall environmental cost.”
+Cook continues, “E-commerce brands that have access to a physical retail presence should consider implementing Buy Online, Pick Up In-Store (BOPIS).
+This limits the number of returns ultimately shipped to a fulfillment center and restocked or discarded – all of which reduces the overall environmental cost.”

-Truly optimal supply chains lower the costs of fulfillment, and cause less harm to the greater ecosystem.
-BOPIS options are a great place to start, and represent the beginning of powerful innovations in the ecommerce supply chain.
+Truly optimal supply chains lower the costs of fulfillment and cause less harm to the greater ecosystem.
+BOPIS options are a great place to start and represent the beginning of powerful innovations in the e-commerce supply chain.

-There is also your return packaging to consider.
+There’s also your return packaging to consider.

 Step #2: Secondary Markets